-Is a reverse mortgage right for you?
+Are you thinking about getting a reverse mortgage?
 In this article, I’ll go over reverse mortgage pros and cons.

 Reverse mortgages have been popularly marketed as a great means of getting cash for older adults for paying off expenses or creating an income stream.
 While it does sound like a great financial tool, you’ll have to do your own due diligence to avoid foreclosures, outliving the income provided, and fulfilling the requirements to avoid termination.